cs-ed/edtech-plan-NHunsicker/README.md

 It is projected that the transition to distance learning for this elective would be much easier to accomplish than a typical general education class and that the computerized nature of this class would adapt well to either distance learning model.
 It is unclear if a teacher without a background in computer science could successfully complete this transition.

 #### Ethical and Social Issues

+These issues are immediately apparent.
+It is possible to mitigate some of these issues, but some of these issues may be unsolveable.

 1. Electives are taught as quarter or semester lengths at Chico Country Day.
 In the first and last quarter of the year 8th grade gets priority for choosing their electives.
 In the second quarter 7th grade gets priority and in the third semester 6th grade gets priority.
 With a year long elective, students in 6th and 7th grade may not end up having access to the elective.
 It is projected that the class will not be entirely full of 8th grade students, but this structure does create equity issues.
 This can be somewhat alleviated by running this elective for multiple years in a row, but **there will always be a group of younger students who may end up being excluded if this elective doesn't run each year.**